apache/spark/docs/configuration.md

 Spark properties control most application settings and are configured separately for each application.
 The preferred way is to set them through [SparkConf](api/scala/index.html#org.apache.spark.SparkConf) and passing it as an argument to your SparkContext.
-SparkConf lets you configure most of the common properties to initialize a cluster (e.g., master URL and application name), as well as arbitrary key-value pairs through the `set()` method.
+SparkConf allows you to configure most of the common properties to initialize a cluster (e.g. master URL and application name), as well as arbitrary key-value pairs through the `set()` method.
 For example, we could initialize an application as follows:

 {% highlight scala %}
 val conf = new SparkConf